f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab3.rst

 Click the **Run Benchmark** button to start a long, full ten minutes of high rate S3 load.

+The simplest way to reach the following screen in TMUI, is Local Traffic -> Pools -> Pool List and click on cluster2-write-quorum.

+Now click on Statistics tab in upper right of screen.

 |lab403|

 We observe all members of the pool cluster-1-write-quorum are getting close to the same number of total HTTP (S3) requests.